Darkle/MarkSearch/README.md

 MarkSearch is a desktop bookmarking application.
 It allows you to save and search web pages.

 The desktop application runs in the background while you use your browser to access the main MarkSearch search page.
-MarkSearch is supposed to work kinda like google in that you dont need to use tags or categories, you just do a full text search.
+MarkSearch is supposed to work kinda like google in that you don't need to use tags or categories, you just do a full text search.

-You can save web sites manually from the MarkSearch search page, or by using the browser extension to save a site.
+You can save websites manually from the MarkSearch search page, or by using the browser extension to save a site.

 The browser extension also has the ability to show your MarkSearch bookmarks on google search pages, so you can see results for you search terms from Google and MarkSearch at the same time.